Short URL for this page:

 Back in Saint Louis, Lee received word, about July 1, 1839, that he had a new daughter, who had arrived on June 18 and had been named Annie Carter Lee.7 The father was philosophical about the event: "Do you know," he remarked in a letter to Mackay, "how many little Lees there are now?
 It is astonishing with what facility the precious creatures are dressed up for the return of their Papa!
 I am sure to be introduced to a new one every Christmas.
 They are the dearest annuals of the season. . . .
 I am informed that there is now at home a little long nosed fellow waiting for my first benediction, and my sister Nanie has a black headed duplicate to greet the arrival of my sailor brother from the West Indies.
 With what a bountiful hand are these little responsibilities distributed."8

-His domestic affairs thus settled in the fashion of his fecund generation, Lee dispatched Lieutenant Indicates a West Point graduate and gives his Class.Bliss to begin the removal of rock from the Des Moines Rapids as soon as the stage of the p173 river permitted.
+His domestic affairs thus settled in the fashion of his fecund generation, Lee dispatched Lieutenant Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.Bliss to begin the removal of rock from the Des Moines Rapids as soon as the stage of the p173 river permitted.
 For his own part he prepared to continue work on the dyke above Bloody Island, which had been somewhat damaged the previous winter by the accumulation of ice against the section that had not been strengthened with rock.
 To increase his funds for the enterprise Lee got permission from the bureau to sell the equipment he did not need for his reduced force.9 He had, also, to abandon his revised plan for running the dyke, and under orders from the chief engineer returned to the original project of a dyke perpendicular to the Illinois pier.
 There was added to the design an intersecting dam, which was intended to secure the head of the dyke on the Illinois side.10 Despite these discouragements Lee was cheerful, as he usually was when so busy that he had no time to think of his distant family or the uncertainties and disappointments of the public service.
 "We are just getting to work at the Rapids with a good prospect of success," he wrote his friend, Major W. A. Hitchcock on July 24.
 The river here has not been very high this year.
 The bar has elongated from the foot of the B[loody] Is[lan]d, and the head of Duncan's Is[lan]d has been proportionately shortened.
 The river is falling quite rapidly and I am preparing to get to work here the 1st of next month."11

 By August 12 the Mississippi was low enough for Lee to begin construction.
 It was undertaken with all his energy.
 "He went in person with the hands every morning about sunrise," the then mayor of Saint Louis wrote, "and worked day by day in the hot broiling sun, — the heat being greatly increased by the reflection of the river.
 He shared the hard task and common fare and rations furnished to the common laborers, — eating at the same table, in the cabin of the steamboat used in the prosecution of the work, but never on any occasion becoming too familiar with the men.
 He maintained and preserved under all circumstances his dignity and gentlemanly bearing, winning and commanding the esteem, regard, and respect of every one under him.
 He also slept in the cabin of the steamboat, moored to the bank near the p174 works.
 In the same place, Lieut.
 Lee,12 with his assistant, Henry Kayser, Esq., worked at his drawings, plans and estimates every night till 11 o'clock."13